limbernie/freed/README.md

 What if we only focus on detecting newly registered domains that looked like ours?

 The script can then be put in a `crontab` to run every day, say at 12AM UTC to find lookalike domains in the last 24 hours and send email alert to a recipient if there's a hit.
-The script takes at most 2 mins to run, which is not time-consuming in my opinion because the script uses `parallel` to speed things up.
+The script takes at most two minutes to run, which is not time-consuming in my opinion because the script uses `parallel` to speed things up.

 ### Dependencies